 The red onyx badger in the two photos at left was made by Ed Lementino.
 It is 2.25 inches long and $36.
 A green onyx dolphin by Kenny Chavez.
 2 1/8 inches long and $36.

 By Chad Quandelacy, a Zuni woman wrapped in a blanket.
 Carved from onyx, it is 1.75 inches high and $75.
 An owl carved from compressed Kingman turquoise by Brian Yatsattie.
 1 3/8 inches high and $280.
+A blue onyx bear wearing a turquoise bolo tie by Eddington Hannaweeke.
+2 inches high and $100.

 Two views of a handsome fox carved of azurite/malachite by Loren Tsalabutie from Zuni.
 From nose to tail, he is 3.75 inches long and $350.

-By Abby Quam-Panteah, a spiny oyster shell mountain lion that is 1.75 inches long and $75.
 A dendritic watermelon serpentine mountain lion by Fernando Laiwekete, 2.5 inches long and $45.
 At right is one of Delvin Leekya’s beautiful overlay birds.
 Carved from white marble with overlaid turquoise, apple coral, abalone and pink mussel shell, 3 inches from beak to tail and $40.
+A serpentine frog with two shell dragonflies hitching a ride.
+Carved by Daisy Leonard, 2 3/8 inches long and $90.

-Two views of Picasso marble mountain lion by Rickson Kallestewa, 3.5 inches long and $75.
-The mountain lion is by Mike Mahooty.
-It is 3.75 inches long and $90.
+A Picasso marble mountain lion by Rickson Kallestewa, 3.5 inches long and $75.
+The onyx mountain lion is by Mike Mahooty.
+3.75 inches long and $90.
+A sodalite mountain lion by Ron Lunasee.
+3 1/8 inches long and $75.

 Enrike Leekya has been busy fashioning a wonderful range of animals.
 All are carved from Zuni travertine.
 Above, left to right: The anteater is 3.5 inches long and $75.
 A kangaroo!
 2 5/8 inches high and $60.
 A horse, 2.75 inches from snout to tail and $60.
 A badger, 2.75 inches long and $60.
-The moose with cedar antlers is 3.25 inches long and $90.